CS vs Computer Engineering

 If you’re looking to join the tech industry, a computer science or a computer engineering are two of the most promising majors you can choose.
 Though these fields have their differences, either major can provide ample job opportunities, knowledge of computers, and helpful problem-solving skills.

 Now that you’re familiar with the similarities and differences between these two specialties, you’ll be better equipped to make the best decision for your future.
 Whichever major you decide to go with, you can rest easy knowing that the tech industry is here to stay.

 If you think computer science or computer engineering could be for you, consider North Central College.
 By enrolling in one of these bachelor's degree programs, you’ll gain a strong theoretical foundation, learn the most widely used skills and languages, and find out about opportunities outside the classroom, such as internships and student research projects.
-If you’re interested in learning more, visit the computer science degree or the computer engineering degree web page for more information.
+If you’re interested in learning more, visit the computer science degree in Chicago or the computer engineering degree web page for more information.

 Did you just graduate from college and now you’re researching common computer science interview questions and the average computer science degree salary to help you prepare for your next interview?
 Be sure to check out our helpful guides!